rolling-scopes-school/core-js-conditions-n-loops-tasks/README.md

 ## FAQ

 **Question:** I use Windows machine and have received a lot of errors like "Expected linebreaks to be 'LF' but found 'CRLF'".
-How to handle it?
+How to handle it?<br>
 **Answer**:

 - First, you need to install Gitbash properly: you need to choose option "Checkout as-is, commit as-is" in section "Configuring the line ending conversions".
 It'll let you download repos with line endings set "as-is" as well as commit.
 In other words, not to change them at all, because by default it converts them.